Nearsoft/jobs/readme.md

 If an opening has caught your eye feel free to contact us at [jobs@nearsoft.com](mailto:jobs@nearsoft.com)

+## Android Developer
+🔎

+* 5 years of experience
+* Proficient knowledge of Java and Android
+* Strong knowledge of Android UI design principles, patterns, and best practices
+* Proficient understanding of code versioning tools, such as Git
+* Familiarity with continuous integration
+* Strong knowledge in RESTful web services
+ * Good Knowledge of Android SDK’s
+* Knowledge of the open-source Android ecosystem and the libraries available for common tasks.
+* Knowledge of HTML and Javascript a plus
+* Familiar with Kotlin
+* Experience with Agile metodologies

 ## Senior Front End Engineer (1)
 🏊

 * A strong Front End Engineer with experience optimizing checkout funnels
 * This engineer will be responsible for making HTML/CSS changes to a WordPress site and working with Node.js
 * We are currently using tools like: Google Analytics, Optimizely, FullStory, & Facebook
-* We will be running back-to-back experiments to increase our sales conversion rate.
+* We will be running back-to-back experiments to increase our sales conversion rate
 * This engineer will need to setup analytics, measure, devise an experiment with our team, and then perform any analytics/instrumentations/changes